itsnotTalha/uiu_elms_watcher/README.md

 5. Download and extract the extension ZIP file.
 Select the `uiu-elms-announcement-watcher` folder.![Step 2](step2.png)
 6. Sign in normally at UIU eLMS.
 7. Open any eLMS page after signing in.
 The extension starts automatically.
-8. Click the extension icon and press the refresh button if needed.
+8. Click the extension icon pin it and press the refresh button if needed.

 ## First-Time Setup